huandu/facebook/README.md

 [![Build Status](https://travis-ci.org/huandu/facebook.png?branch=master)](https://travis-ci.org/huandu/facebook)

-This is a Go package fully supports Facebook Graph API (both 1.0 and 2.x) with file upload, batch request, FQL and multi-FQL.
+This is a Go package fully supports Facebook Graph API with file upload, batch request, FQL and multi-FQL.
 It can be used in Google App Engine.

-See [full document](http://godoc.org/github.com/huandu/facebook) for API details.
+API documents can be found on [godoc](http://godoc.org/github.com/huandu/facebook).

 Feel free to create an issue or send me a pull request if you have any "how-to" question or bug or suggestion when using this package.
-I'll try my best to response it.
+I'll try my best to reply it.

+## Get It ##

+Use `go get -u github.com/huandu/facebook` to get or update it.

 ## Usage ##

-### Quick Tutorial ###
+### Quick start ###

 Here is a sample to read my Facebook username by uid.